-I grew up with Ronald McDonald and Ronald Reagan, King Tut and the King of Pop; images and icons that have been burned into my subconscious.
-Rock stars, advertising, packaging, Hollywood, fast food, the internet, Facebook, and reality tv - American mass culture is shaping my life, and is a vital component of my creative process.
+Troy Gua grew up with Ronald McDonald and Ronald Reagan, King Tut and the King of Pop; images and icons that have been burned into his subconscious.
+Media culture has shaped his life, and is a vital component of his creative process.

-Encouraging closer investigation and often resin-coated and highly lustrous, my work is reflective, both literally and metaphorically.
-It implies the reflection of our mainstream culture, my fascination with it and my desire to become part of it.
-It suggests the slickly wrapped bits and bytes of information our modern world is continuously fed through our growing assemblage of media.
-It refers to what we choose to see and what we choose to show.
+Encouraging closer investigation, Gua’s work is reflective, often both literally and metaphorically.
+It implies the reflection of our culture and his fascination with it.
+It suggests the slickly wrapped bits of information our society is continuously fed through our ever-growing assemblage of media.
+It references what we choose to see, and what we choose to show.

 I produce Pop-infused conceptual work in a wide range of media, marrying commerciality to contemporary with a glossy design aesthetic and a keen wit.
 My subject matter addresses contemporary culture and the ways in which media, iconography, identity, cultural self-critique, and the universal human need for recognition play parts within it.